 - Reference to the original LLP Agreement

-- Signatures of all partners, along with dates
+- Signatures of all partners, with dates

-The supplementary agreement must be properly stamped as per the stamp duty rules applicable in the state where the LLP is registered.
+The LLP must stamp the supplementary agreement according to the stamp duty rules of the state where it is registered.

-Expected Timeline: 2 to 4 working days
+Expected timeline: 2 to 4 working days

 Step 6: File Form LLP-3 (Intimation of Change in LLP Agreement)

-Expected Timeline: 3 to 5 working days
+Expected timeline: 3 to 5 working days

 Documents Required for LLP Name Change in India